aisystant/docs/docs/en/systems-thinking-introduction/types-of-systems-target-system-supersystem-creation-systems-and-others/example-suprasystem-for-a-man-and-a-woman.md

 title: 'Example: Suprasystem for a Man and a Woman'
 ---

+# Example: Suprasystem for a Man and a Woman

 Let's consider a common example involving agents like a man and a woman.
 What supersystems might exist with their participation in specific roles?
 Yes, they interact in some way, possessing functionality within the supersystem.
 What is it?

 I hope you quickly realized that the supersystem here could be a family, where the woman and man exist in each other’s systems environment, fulfilling the roles of wife and husband.
 In other words, the family consists not of a woman and a man, but of a husband and wife.